manucolt92/java-bootcamp-2016/README.md

-# Java BootCamp base folders layout
+﻿# Java BootCamp base folders layout

+hola hola

 Please, use this repository as a base for you training phase.
 The idea is to fork this project so everyone use the same folder structure for the